 Here is a gorgeous, bountiful dish that vegetarians and carnivores alike will eat with relish.
 An extra step or two and a little care was all this recipe makeover needed to ensure each and every component of this dish shines.
 This, as a matter of fact, is my “go to” method of cooking brown rice, in the oven, in a tightly covered casserole.
 No stirring, no scorching, no mush.
 This recipe may be halved, but the cooking time really remains pretty much the same.

-Vibrant Vegetarian Casserole with Perfect Brown Rice, serves 8
+Vibrant Vegetarian Casserole

 - 3 cups vegetable broth (may use chicken or beef)